 Advocate

 In some jurisdictions, the term “advocate” is used synonymously with attorney or lawyer.
-However, in specific contexts, it denotes a legal professional specializing in courtroom advocacy.
+However, in certain situations, it denotes a legal professional who focuses on courtroom advocacy.
 In the U.S., “advocate” often carries a broader meaning, referring to anyone who supports or defends a cause, not limited to licensed legal practitioners.

 Choosing legal representation involves focusing on the professional’s ability to meet your legal needs rather than being swayed by titles or labels.
 Whether a professional refers to themselves as a lawyer or attorney, what matters most is their qualifications, experience, and the services they can provide.
 For tasks like drafting documents or offering general advice, a lawyer may be suitable.
 However, for court representation or cases requiring legal advocacy, hiring an attorney is necessary due to their licensure and ability to practice law in court.